Catholic Videographer Jobs: Unearthing Similar Opportunities

 Awareness in the Holiness

 Another videographer in New York shares about nabbing a choir performance only to have a microphone tumble into the baptismal font.
-“Luckily, it was blessed water,” he euphemisms, “so the sound quality was heavenly.”
+“Luckily, it was blessed water,” he jokes, “so the sound quality was heavenly.”

-a Catholic videographer is over a career; it’s a calling that combines faith with the artistry of film.
+The function of a Catholic videographer is over a career; it’s a calling that combines faith with the artistry of film.
 Whether you’re recording a humble parish service or an elaborate archdiocesan celebration, the job offers an opportunity to bring faith to life through the lens.

 Camera, Communion, and Voyage: The Lighter Side of Faith on Film